Skip to main content

 Level 2: Targeted support

-Where the mentor teacher has concerns that the PST may fail to achieve the requirements of the placement, the Targeted Support Plan, available below must be completed as soon as the concerns are identified, or by the interim report stage, whichever is sooner.
+As soon as the mentor teacher has concerns that the preservice teacher (PST) may fail to achieve the requirements of the placement, the Targeted Support Plan, must be completed.

-The targeted support plan should be completed following a discussion between the mentor teacher, setting-based professional experience coordinator, and the PST, and in consultation with the CDU unit coordinator.
-It must then be signed by all present and emailed to the CDU unit coordinator, with all parties copied into the email.
+The targeted support plan should be completed following a discussion between the mentor teacher, setting-based professional experience coordinator, and the PST, and in consultation with the CDU Professional Experience Supervisor.
+It must then be signed by all present and emailed to inschool@cdu.edu.au, with all parties copied into the email.

 The Targeted Support Plan runs for a period of five days.
 Its purpose is to identify the key areas of concern in the form of developmental goals and to establish a program of strategies to support the PST in meeting these goals.
 PST performance against these goals is assessed daily over the five-day period.

-1. If the targeted support plan results in the PST successfully getting back on track to meet the requirements by the end of the placement, the PST submits this form with the final report to the CDU unit coordinator.
+1. The PST gets back on track meeting the requirements by the end of the placement.
+In this case the PST submits the plan with the final report to the CDU Unit Coordinator, and ccs inschool@cdu.edu.au, the MT and the PES.

-3. If the PST does not successfully complete the targeted support plan over two targeted support periods (10 days total) they will be deemed to be unsuccessful in the placement.
+3. If the PST does not successfully complete the Targeted Support Plan over two targeted support periods (10 days total) they will be deemed to be unsuccessful in the placement and a Fail grade will be recorded.

 Level 3: Early cessation of placement